 Many states have agencies that will provide consumers with copies of their criminal records for a small fee.
 These are sometimes required for employment or school applications, but are also useful for anyone with criminal charges in his background.
-If there are criminal charges on your record that were later dismissed, a criminal defense lawyer may be able to expunge those charges.
+If there are criminal charges on your record that were later dismissed, a DUI lawyer may be able to expunge those charges.
 Even convictions can be expunged in certain cases.

 If your criminal history is limiting your options, you may be able to clean up your record.
-To speak with a DUI lawyer in your area who can evaluate your case, fill out our free case evaluation form or call 877-349-1311.
+To speak with a DUI lawyer in your area who can evaluate your case, fill out our free DUI case evaluation form or call 877-349-1311.